MRCIEU/CheckSumStats/README.md

 !["README-example1\_predplot1.png"](/man/figures/README-example1_predplot1.png)

 The plot shows a strong positive correlation between the expected and reported effect sizes, an intercept close to zero and a slope that is close to 1.
-This is reasonably close to what wed expect to see in the absence of major analytical issues.
-The "arachidonic acid" GWAS provides a counter example ([Example 3](#example_3)).
+This is reasonably close to what we'd expect to see in the absence of major analytical issues or errors in the summary data.
+Examples [3] (\#example\_3) [4] (\#example\_4) and [5] (\#example\_5) illustrate scenarios where reported and expected effect sizes differ quite substantially.

 Note that the predict\_lnor\_sh can be quite slow, so you may want to clump your results prior to using it, especially if you have \>100 SNPs.
-Below is how you could clump your results using the ieugwasr package.
+Below is how you would clump your results using the ieugwasr package.

 ``` r
 Clump<-ieugwasr::ld_clump(clump_r2 = 0.01,clump_p=1e-8,dplyr::tibble(rsid=Dat$rsid, pval=Dat$p, id=Dat$id),pop="EUR")